otrv4/otrv4/otrv4.md

 * Rotates the ECDH keys and brace key by using the already derived `our_ecdh` and `our_dh`.see
   [Rotating ECDH keys and brace key as sender](#rotating-ecdh-keys-and-brace-key-as-sender) section.
-  The already derived ECDH public key created by the sender in this process will be the 'Public ECDH Key' for the message.
+  The already derived ECDH public key will be the 'Public ECDH Key' for the message.
 The already derived DH public key will be the 'Public DH Key' for the message.
 * Calculates the shared secret `K = KDF_2(K_ecdh || brace_key)`.
 * Derive new set of keys:
   `root_key[i], chain_key_s[i][j] = derive_ratchet_keys(sending, root_key[i-1], K)`.
   Securely deletes the previous root key (`root_key[i-1]`) and `K`.
+* Sets `i` as the attached message ratchet id.
 * Increments the ratchet id `i = i + 1`.
 * Sets `j` as the attached message id.
 * Derives the next sending chain key by using the `chain_key_s[i-1][j]` already